 \section{Conclusions}

-We have used the \texttt{EXP} code to construct Basis Function Expansions (BFEs) of the DM distribution in an isolated LMC-SMC \textit{N}-body simulation created using \texttt{GADGET-4} (see Section \ref{subsec:sims}).
+We have used the \texttt{EXP} code to construct BFEs of the DM distribution in an isolated LMC-SMC \textit{N}-body simulation (created using \texttt{GADGET-4}; see Section \ref{subsec:sims}) for the first time.
 The SMC's orbit about the LMC is based on Model 2 in \Bref{}, where the SMC is bound to the LMC and completes two orbits within 5.77 Gyr.
-At this time the simulation is stopped, corresponding to the time at which the LMC-SMC system is expected to first cross the MW's virial radius (``MW Infall'').
+At this time, the simulation is stopped, corresponding to the time at which the LMC-SMC system is expected to first cross the MW's virial radius (``MW infall'').
 The MW itself is not included in this analysis.
-Three expansions are created: 1) the LMC Expansion, 2) the SMC Expansion, 3) the Bound SMC Expansion, where the latter is the expansion for only DM particles that are bound to the SMC.
+Three expansions are created: (1) the LMC Expansion, (2) the SMC Expansion, (3) and the Bound SMC Expansion, where the latter is the expansion for only DM particles that are bound to the SMC.

 Our primary goals are to study perturbations in the LMC's DM halo induced by the SMC and quantify the evolution of the SMC's DM mass profile and halo shape prior to the MW infall of the LMC-SMC binary.
-Ultimately, our aim is to develop a generalizable framework to understand the dark matter distribution in hosts with massive satellites ($\sim$1:10 mass ratio; ranging from MW-LMC to LMC-SMC systems), over multiple pericentric approaches of the satellite.
+Ultimately, our aim is to develop a generalizable framework to understand the DM distribution in hosts with massive satellites ($\sim$1:10 mass ratio; ranging from MW-LMC to LMC-SMC systems), over multiple pericentric approaches of the satellite.

+This paper is the first to quantify the evolution of the DM halos in a simulation of the LMC-SMC interaction.
+We demonstrate that the LMC and SMC induce highly time-dependent, asymmetric perturbations in each other's halos.
+This implies that static, spherically symmetric halo models cannot accurately capture the evolution of the system's gravitational potential.
 At MW infall, the distribution of DM in the simulated LMC-SMC system is as follows.

 \begin{enumerate}